 First buds of the harvest offer the most pronounced flavors and aromas of the season.
-As late winter temperatures begin to warm, particularly in the mountains, long dormant tea bushes awaken and sprout dense, compact buds, the first new tea.
-Harvested by hand and limited in quantity, these buds provide the tea maker the opportunity to craft a very high-grade lot of tea.
+As late winter temperatures begin to warm, particularly in the mountains, dormant tea bushes awaken and sprout dense, compact buds, the first new tea.
+Harvested by hand and limited in quantity, these buds provide the tea maker the opportunity to craft a high-grade lot.
 Black Bud is this class of tea, a tea to savor in all its natural and crafted complexities.
-Lot #5.
+Lot #1.

 Tea Facts.
 Harvested Pre-Qing Ming in first week of April 2021.
 Mei Zhan is the origin varietal.
 Cultivar is considered slow growing with a dense leaf structure.
 The result is high aroma and rich, nuanced flavors.